core-interaction/core-interaction.github.io/topic/flexbox/index.md

 {% include figure.html src='/example/flex-justify-content/demo' caption='The `start` / `end` values [have some nuance](https://csslayout.news/whats-the-difference-between-the-alignment-values-of-start-flex-start-and-self-start/) with different writing directions, but this rarely comes up.' height='67rem' %}

-{% include figure.html src='/example/flex-justify-content-column/demo' caption='This only works with the `height` to justify *within*&#8288;—<wbr>otherwise the container would cinch up to the content height, as usual.' height='80rem' %}
+{% include figure.html src='/example/flex-justify-content-column/demo' caption='These only works with the `height` to justify *within*&#8288;—<wbr>otherwise the container would cinch up to the content height, as usual.' height='78rem' %}